-Learn which business structure (sole proprietorship, partnership, corporation, or LLC) is right for your web design business, and find out how it impacts licensing and permitting processes, taxes, and recordkeeping.
+Learn which business structure (sole proprietorship, partnership, corporation, or LLC) is right for you.
+Learn how it impacts licensing and permitting, taxes, and record keeping.

 Next, I'll show you practical examples of a web design business taxed as a sole proprietorship and as an LLC.
 Finally, I'll help you understand the legal and tax requirements of a sole proprietorship and an LLC and walk you through the steps of setting up these business structures.
 This course gets you comfortable with the basic concepts so that when you seek professional help, you'll know what to expect and what questions to ask.